mizutanilab/MCTrace/README.md

 </ul>

 ## Release notes
 The latest MCTrace release is v3.2.8, currently available.
-The binary folder contains contains 'RecView' executables for x86 and x64 platforms along with  a parameter file 'paramstd.txt'.
-Please use the 'RecView' executable appropriate for your PC platform.
-The parameter file should be placed in  the folder where the RecView executable was extracted.
+The binary folder contains contains 'MCTrace' executables for x86 and x64 platforms along with a parameter file 'paramstd.txt'.
+Please use the 'MCTrace' executable appropriate for your PC platform.
+The parameter file should be placed in the folder where the MCTrace executable was extracted.
 Further updates will be released since this program is still under development.
 Source codes are not available at present.

 <UL>
 <li>v3.4.0 (built 1 Apr 2016).
-Many functions including those for using left-hand mouse were implemented since the last release.</li>
+Many functions including those for the left-hand mouse were implemented.</li>
 <li>v3.2.8 (built 27 May 2013). x64 platform is now supported.
 Functions for crystallographic analysis were disabled and not supported from this release.</li>
 <li>v2.2.1 (relesed 6 Dec 2010).
 Graphics are accelerated with DirectX libraries.
 Functions for microtomographic analysis were thoroughly updated.</li>
 <li>v2.0.2 (released 9 Jun 2009).
 Functions for tomographic analysis were implemented.</li>